Adamfarrow1/hillpointe-leasing-crm/README.md

 - **Database** — SQLite is used for take-home simplicity.
 A production version would use Postgres for stronger relational integrity and concurrent write support.
 - **Unit references** — `assignedUnit` is stored as a plain string on the `Prospect` model rather than a relational foreign key.
 A production schema would replace this with a proper `assignedUnitId` foreign key referencing `Unit`.
 - **Search and filtering** — Prospect search is currently client-side.
 A production version would implement server-side full-text search with pagination.
-- **Tests** — The rule engine is structured to be easily unit-tested (isolated files, injected `tx` context) but no automated tests were written.
-API integration tests would also be added.
+- **Tests** — Vitest integration tests cover all six automation rules and the completed tour outcome transaction (8 tests).
+A CI workflow to run them on push is the remaining gap.
 - **CI** — No GitHub Actions workflow exists yet.
-Would be added alongside tests.
+Would be added alongside server-side search.
 - **Dashboard analytics caching** — Dashboard KPI queries run on every load.
 A production version would add caching if query volume grew.